owncloud/docs/docs/build-the-docs.md

 Please see the [documentation](https://yarnpkg.com/lang/en/docs/cli/run/) for more information about the the `yarn run` command.
-The difference when running `antora` versus `antora-local` is, that the latter command already defines a local URL the documentation is build on.
+The difference when running `antora` versus `antora-local` is, that the latter command already defines a local URL the documentation is built on.
 Please also see: "Overwrite the Default URL" below.
 ## Generating the Documentation

 The documentation can be generated in HTML and PDF formats.